hengshuangliu/Practice-of-JSRG/README.md

 * Network train and test: tf_inputs.py, Robot_data.py, RobotNet.py, Robot_Train_Test.py, Nets.py

-  `Attention`: Before you run the scripts, you need to configure the Global Variable in the begin of the scripts.
+<br/>Attention: Before you run the scripts, you need to configure the Global Variable in the begin of the scripts.

-  Please contact to me for more information. `Email address:767924520@qq.com`
+<br/>Please contact to me for more information.
+Email address:767924520@qq.com